jaw pain

 Plaque

 Gingivitis starts as the pale yellow plaque that collects on teeth.
 Fortunately, with regular oral hygiene, you can remove plaque at home with simple brushing and flossing.
-However, if you skip a day or don't clean each tooth carefully, plaque quickly builds up.
+However, if you skip a day or don't clean each tooth carefully, plaque quickly builds up and gingivitis can develop.

 2